Tanjim131/Tanjim131.github.io/Miscellaneous topics/_posts/2020-05-19-how-to-write-mathjax-in-beautiful-jekyll.md

 comments: true
 ---

 In this post, I'll write about how I integrated latex typesetting into beuatiful-jekyll based web page.
-Check out <a href="https://github.com/daattali/beautiful-jekyll"> beautiful-jekyll website </a> to learn more about how to set up a personal website/blog within minutes.
+Check out [beautiful-jekyll website](https://github.com/daattali/beautiful-jekyll) to learn more about how to set up a personal website/blog within minutes.

 I used mathjax version 3.0 for writing latex.
 One of the nice things about beautiful-jekyll is that a lot of options are supported out of the box.
 So, it's just a matter off specifying some options instead of writing them yourself.